 AIISP invites presentations and discussions about Indigenous and community-related topics and concerns, research and current events.

 The Leadership Development Spotlight Series continues the long tradition of the Weekly Soup Lunch started in 2004.
-These events are being held virtually in 2020-21.
-In more normal times, students, faculty and staff come together every week for a tasty and nutritious lunch of soup and bread.
+These events are being held in-person in 2022.
+Students, faculty and staff come together every week for a tasty and nutritious lunch of soup and bread.

 Frequently asked questions